BrendanLew/UAVHacking/README.md

 1. Download the DJI Tello mobile application.
 2. Press the power button on the side of the drone.
-3. Connect to the Tello-xxxxx network from your devices Wi-Fi settings menu.
+3. Connect to the Tello-xxxxx network from your device's Wi-Fi settings menu.
 4. Open the Tello App.

 ### Flashing Marauder on the ESP32-S3